Velocity centroid gradients for absorbing media: Comparison with other techniques

 \section{Comparison with other techniques}

-Estimating the strength and direction of the magnetic field in GMCs is important to understand both star formation and GMC dynamics.
-The direction of the magnetic field can be obtain by polarization measurements.
+Estimating the strength and direction of the magnetic field in GMCs is important for understanding both star formation and GMC dynamics.
+The direction of the magnetic field can be obtained by polarization measurements.
 The alignment of dust grains with the magnetic field that produces the polarization depends on the dust properties, making it dependent on the dust model.
 Furthermore, at high optical depths, there is no non-degenerate method for resolving the direction of the magnetic field, limiting the applicability of dust alignment theory \citep{lazarian2007, lazarian2015}.

-Statistical techniques can aid in measuring the anisotropy of the velocity fluctuations, which is necessary to determine the strength and direction of the magnetic field.
-These techniques include anisotropies in PPV \citep{lazarian2002, esquivel2015}, correlations of velocity centroids \citep{esquivel2005}, Principal Component Analysis (PCA) \citep{heyer2008}, higher-order statistical moments \citep{kowal2007, burkhart2009}, velocity centroid anisotropies \citep{kandel2016b}, and the ``$\Delta$-variance'' technique (a wavelet transformation) \citep{stutzki1998, maclow2000}.
-These techniques, statistical in nature, can only give global properties of the medium.
+For optically thin media, a comparison of the VGT and other statistical techniques, such as the correlation function anisotropy technique \citep{lazarian2002,esquivel2005,burkhart2014} or the principal component anisotropy analysis technique \citep{brunt2002,brunt2002a}, was provided by \citet{yuen2018}.
+They demonstrated the practical advantages of the VGT.
+Our present study, demonstrating that the VGT is capable of tracing magnetic fields in absorbing media, suggests that the technique is of superior utility for studies of molecular clouds using species where the effects of self-absorption are not negligible.

-The importance of the VGT is that it can measure the local direction of the magnetic field and that is independent of dust polarization nor on more global measurements.
-The VGT can produce both the strength and direction of the magnetic field only using spectroscopic data.
-As seen the VGT produces better results at high optical depths, making it a great tool to understand GMC.
+The importance of the VGT arises from its ability to measure the local direction of the magnetic field independent of dust polarization or more global measurements.
+The VGT produces both the strength and direction of the magnetic field using only spectroscopic data.
+As shown in this work, the VGT is efficient at tracing the magnetic field in synthetic observations with high optical depths, making it a very valuable tool to understand the physics of the GMCs.